-- 3. The Commissioner is a corporation sole appointed by Her Majesty the Queen under the General Data Protection Regulation and the Data Protection Act 2018 to act as the UK's independent regulator to uphold information rights in the public interest, promote openness by public bodies and data privacy for individuals. - 4.
-The Commissioner is empowered to take a range of regulatory action for breaches of the following legislation: - Data Protection Act 2018 (DPA); - General Data Protection Regulation (GDPR); - Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR); - Freedom of Information Act 2000 (FOIA);
+- 3. The Commissioner is a corporation sole appointed by Her Majesty the Queen under the Data Protection Act 2018 to act as the UK's independent regulator to uphold information rights in the public interest, promote openness by public bodies and data privacy for individuals.

+- 4. The Commissioner is empowered to take a range of regulatory action for breaches of the following legislation:

+- Data Protection Act 2018 (DPA);

+- General Data Protection Regulation (GDPR);

+- Privacy and Electronic Communications (EC Directive)

+Regulations 2003 (PECR);

+- Freedom of Information Act 2000 (FOIA);